Performance Sentry Performance Database (PDB) Data Model

 In principle, the Performance Sentry PDB data model is also very effective in scaling the performance of queries that span multiple machines, which can take advantage of Microsoft SQL Server’s automatic parallel query optimization facilities.
 See the MSDN Help topics “Parallel Query Processing” and “Parallel LINQ” for details.
 When the focus is reporting data from a single machine, since data from different performance objects is stored in separate database tables, many machine-specific queries can also be parallelized.

 In general, the Performance Sentry PDB data model is optimized for reporting.
 In the most common scenarios for reporting on Windows performance counter data, all the data needed for a single report is contained in a single data table, which are each indexed by time of day to facilitate logical JOIN operations within and across data tables.
 Figure 3 shows the results of a typical PDB query that Joins data from the Process table with the Processor table for a single machine.
-Because the [email protected] and the [email protected] tables are distinct, SQL Server can create a query execution Plan that runs queries against each table in parallel.
+Because the machine@Process and the machine@Processor tables are distinct, SQL Server can create a query execution Plan that runs queries against each table in parallel.